appeler/naampy/README.rst

 This is used to provide the base prediction.

 Given the association between prop_female and first_name may change over time, we exploited the age.
-Given the data were collected in 2017, we calculate the year each person was born and then do a group by year to create `prop_male, prop_female, prop_third_gender, n_female, n_male, n_third_gender`
+Given the data were collected in 2017, we calculated the year each person was born and then did a group by year to create `prop_male, prop_female, prop_third_gender, n_female, n_male, n_third_gender`

 Issues with underlying data
 ==============================